Ex-Manitoba minister ousted from NDP caucus after harassment complaint

 A former Manitoba cabinet minister accused of sexual harassment has been kicked out of the NDP caucus.

-“In order to respect the confidentiality of all parties involved, no further comment will be made regarding this decision,” Lindsey said following a closed-door meeting Tuesday.
+“In order to respect the confidentiality of all parties involved, no further comment will be made regarding this decision,” Lindsey said following a closed-door meeting.

 “The NDP caucus stands against all form of sexual harassment.”